padrinobook/padrinobook/01-introduction.md

     $ gem install padrino

 This will install all necessary dependencies and makes you ready to create your web applications.
-Now we will generate a fresh new padrino project:
+Now we will generate a fresh new Padrino project:

     $ padrino generate project hello-world

 We will go through each part:

-- `padrino generate` - tells padrino to perform the generator with the specified options.
+- `padrino generate` - tells Padrino to perform the generator with the specified options.
 The generate options can be used to create other *components* for your application like a mailing system or a nice admin panel to manage your database entries.
 A shortcut for generate is `g`
 - `project` - says padrino to generate a new application.